Kingdread/dc-reloaded/README.md

 Quoi?
 -----

-DC is a rewrite of the [microprocessor simulation][original] (german site) by [Horst Gierhardt][gierhardt], written in Python and open source.
+dc-reloaded is a rewrite of the [microprocessor simulation][original] (german site) by [Horst Gierhardt][gierhardt], written in Python and open source.
 It (should) support everything the original DC.EXE supports.

 DC is a little processor simulation with a small assembler instruction set, designed as a teaching/learning tool to show the internal processes of a CPU.